LaunchCodeEducation/liftoff/docs/_sources/modules/project/logging-java-apps.rst.txt

 Reading Log Messages
 --------------------

-You likely already have some experience reading log messages, but let’s examine a typical event logged by Spring.
+You likely already have some experience reading log messages, but let's examine a typical event logged by Spring.

-Here’s the first log message that displays immediately under the Spring Boot banner on startup:
+Here's the first log message that displays immediately under the Spring Boot banner on startup:

 ``2017-11-05 13:33:58.594  INFO 73394 --- [  restartedMain] org.launchcode.CodingEventsApplication      : Starting CodingEventsApplication on LaunchCodeComputer with PID 73394 (/Users/launchcoder/workspace/coding-events/build/classes/main started by launchcoder in /Users/launchcoder/workspace/coding-events)``

-Here’s what’s displayed by default:
+Here's what's displayed by default:

 -  Date and Timestamp
 -  Log Level — ERROR, WARN, INFO, DEBUG or TRACE (discussed next)